Plus-Size Snow Pants For Hitting The Slopes This Winter

 Sizes Available: Up To 4X (Tall & Short Sizes Available)

 These are the snow pants I ultimately ended up going with.
 I really liked that they are in the overall style, so they'd stay put and were extra secure while skiing.
 There are also many other colors to choose from as well.
 I typically wear a 3X, but I sized up to ta 4X, and it fit pretty well.
-There's also enough room under the pants that I was able to wear leggings a turtleneck and thick socks.
+There's also enough room under the pants that I was able to wear leggings, a turtleneck, and thick socks.

 These are the snow pants I ultimately ended up going with.
 I really liked that they are in the overall style, so they'd stay put and were extra secure while skiing.
 There are also many other colors to choose from as well.
 I typically wear a 3X, but I sized up to ta 4X, and it fit pretty well.
-There's also enough room under the pants that I was able to wear leggings a turtleneck and thick socks.
+There's also enough room under the pants that I was able to wear leggings, a turtleneck, and thick socks.

 Snow Country Outerwear Snow Pants, $100